The GOP-Led Arizona Election Review Appears Close To Finishing. Here's What To Expect

 Will there be more reviews of future elections?

-Election experts and Democrats say it's likely.
-Teran said the Arizona Republican state senators set a dangerous precedent of second-guessing any election in which they aren't satisfied with the results.
+Election experts and Democrats said it's likely.
+Terán said the Arizona Republican state senators set a dangerous precedent of second-guessing any election in which they aren't satisfied with the results.

 The Senate established its authority to demand voting records from Maricopa County, or any other jurisdiction in Arizona responsible for running elections.
 To date, the Maricopa County Board of Supervisors has opted against challenging that authority via an appeal.
 Given that legal precedent, as long as Republicans hold the majority in the Senate, it's entirely possible this process could repeat itself in 2022 and beyond.